ameerwald/Beyond_blood_sugar/README.md

 bash run.sh
 ```

-The scripts can also be run individually if that is preferred, given that they may take a few hours to run all together.
+The scripts can also be run individually if that is preferred.

-This is done by running each script from the command line (see below)
+This is done by running each script from the command line (see below).
 ```
 python3 src/evaluate_diabetes_data.py
 python3 src/predict_new_diabetes_data.py